 The officers of the PTSO will be: Chair, Vice-Chair, Secretary, and Treasurer for the General Fund and Grade Fund Treasurer.

 Officers of the Board shall be a subset of the Directors and shall be determined by majority vote of those members present at the annual meeting.
-All elected officers will hold office for one (1) year.
+All elected officers will hold office for one (2) years.

 Responsibilities of the PTSO Officers: